KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 Direction sets whether the text is left-to-right or right-to-left.

-Unicode Bidi:
+Unicode Bidi
+^^^^^^^^^^^^
+Unicode bidi gives extra control over how a shifted direction should be interpreted.
+Typically the default algorithm is fine, but in some specific cases, it cannot tell whether a sequence should be left to right or right to left.

+Normal
+    No controls are inserted.
+All text inside is reordered according to its implicit direction (which is derived from the characters used).
+Embed
+    The sequence is directionally embedded.
+This means that the bidirectional algorithm will assume the explicit direction is that of the :guilabel: `direction` property, but the text itself is ordered by implicit direction.
+Override
+    Override means that the given section will use the current :guilabel: `direction` as the explicit direction as well as the direction of the text.
+Isolate
+    Isolate controls are inserted.
+Isolate means that the bidirectional algorithm treats the sequence as if it were a completely independent paragraph.
+Due this, the ordering has no effect on the ordering of text on either side.
+Isolate-Override
+    Both isolate and override are applied.
+This means that the text is ordered explicitely by direction, but said ordering has no effect
+Plain Text
+    :guilabel: `direction` property is unused and bididirectional algorithm will instead guess at the direction.

 Unicode bidi is one of the properties that does not inherit.
 The reason for this is that it works by inserting bi directional algorithm controls at the ends of the given range.
-When setting the unicode bidi controls inside another set of unicode bidi controls, multiple sets of controls will be added inside each other.

 .. _text_property_baseline: